Florida vs. Michigan: Sportsbook promo codes, odds, spread, over/under - December 19

 Florida vs. Michigan Betting Trends

-- Florida has put together a 3-6-0 record against the spread this season.
+- Florida has compiled a 3-6-0 ATS record so far this year.

 - In the Gators' 10 games this season, the combined scoring has gone over the point total seven times.

-- Michigan has put together a 4-6-0 record against the spread this year.
+- Michigan has won four games against the spread this season, while failing to cover six times.

-- Wolverines games have gone over the point total eight out of 10 times this season.
+- A total of eight Wolverines games this year have gone over the point total.

 Florida Futures Odds